 - Charitable remainder annuity trusts: A charitable remainder annuity trust pays a designated beneficiary an annuity, or a fixed amount of income each year.
 For example, a $100,000 trust that designates a fixed payout equal to a rate of six percent will provide the beneficiary with a contribution of $6,000 per year for life or for the life of the trust.
 The remaining principal and interest would then be given to the museum.

 - Charitable remainder unitrust: A charitable remainder unitrust pays a designated beneficiary an amount that may vary from year to year.
 The payment is a percentage of the principal, calculated annually, allowing the beneficiary's income to grow as the principal grows.
 For example, a trust with assets of $100,000 and a payout rate of six percent will yield $6,000 in its first year, but if the trust assets are valued at $110,000 the second year, the beneficiary will receive a payout of $6,600.
 A unitrust may be established so that the beneficiary receives payment only from interest income or from the principal as well, if the income is insufficient.
 Once the payout term is completed, the museum would receive the remaining principal and interest.

 Charitable lead trusts provide SFMOMA with a guaranteed annual income or use of a specific property for a given number of years.
 When the trust is terminated, the principal or property reverts back to the donor or the estate.
 A lead trust gives reliable income to the Museum and can provide a reduction in gift or estate taxes when transferring property to others.

-For more information please contact Jonathan Peterson, director of development, at 415.618.3280 or email@example.com.
+For more information please contact Dana Pace, director of leadership gifts, at 415.357.4087 or firstname.lastname@example.org.